Cacti/documentation/Templates.md

 Unit Exponent Value | Sets the 10^e scaling of the y-axis.
 Valid values for this field are between -18 and 18.
 For example, you could use 3 to display everything in 'k' (kilo) or -6 to display everything in 'u' (micro).
 Vertical Label | The text to print on the left edge of the graph.
 Usually is the units the data on the graph is measured in.

-### AutoScaling Options Explained
+### Auto-scaling Options Explained

-Relative to AutoScale Options, the RRDtool graph manual says:
+Relative to Auto-scale Options, the RRDtool graph manual says:

 - Limits [-u|--upper-limit value] [-l|--lower-limit value] [-r|--rigid]
-  By default the graph will be autoscaling so that it will adjust the y-axis to the range of the data.
-You can change this behaviour by explicitly setting the limits.
+  By default the graph will be auto-scaling so that it will adjust the y-axis to the range of the data.
+You can change this behavior by explicitly setting the limits.
 The displayed y-axis will then range at least from lower-limit to upper-limit.
-Autoscaling will still permit those boundaries to be stretched unless the rigid option is set.
+Auto-scaling will still permit those boundaries to be stretched unless the rigid option is set.
 - [-A|--alt-autoscale] Sometimes the default algorithm for selecting the y-axis scale is not satisfactory.
 Normally the scale is selected from a